WenxueCui/ComCNN-RecCNN/README.md

 ## Additional instructions

 * For training data, you can choose any dataset by yourself.
-* When subrate<=0.25, the laplacian structure can be used.
+* The code is implemented in terms of JPEG encoder with Qp=30, you can set the configration as you wish (Different image compresser and different image quality).
-* If you have any problem, please email wenxuecui@stu.hit.edu.cn
+* If you have any problem about this repo, please email wenxuecui@stu.hit.edu.cn

 ## Acknowledgments